goatcorp/faq/development.md

 To get started, you'll want to get the latest version of Visual Studio found [here](https://visualstudio.microsoft.com/downloads/); the Community edition will work fine.
 After doing so, you can clone any of the following projects and get to work with their Visual Studio solutions.

 #### Dalamud Plugins
 Plugins allow you to interact with the game and add features, modify functionality, and do much more.
-Note that you will need to be respectful of [our guidelines](#q-what-am-i-allowed-to-do-in-my-plugin) to ensure that your plugin is approved into the primary repository, and to minimise the risk of action by Square Enix.
+We ask you to be respectful of [our guidelines](#q-what-am-i-allowed-to-do-in-my-plugin) to ensure that your plugin is approved into the primary repository, and to minimise the risk of action by Square Enix.
+You can read more about this [here](#q-why-do-you-discourage-certain-types-of-plugins).

 Karashiiro's plugin guide is an excellent place to get started:
 - <https://github.com/karashiiro/DalamudPluginGuide>